microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-alertevidence.md

 Represents evidence related to an [alert](security-alert.md).

 The **alertEvidence** base type and its derived evidence types provide a means to organize and track rich data about each artifact involved in an **alert**.
-For example, an **alert** about an attacker's IP address logging into a cloud service using a compromised user account can track the following evidence:
+For example, an **alert** about an attacker's IP address signing in to a cloud service using a compromised user account can track the following evidence:
 - [IP evidence](security-ipevidence.md) with the roles of `attacker` and `source`, remediation status of `running`, and verdict of `malicious`.
 - [Cloud application evidence](security-cloudapplicationevidence.md) with a role of `contextual`.
 - [Mailbox evidence](security-mailboxevidence.md) for the hacked user account with a role of `compromised`.

-This resource is the base type for the following resources:
+This resource is the base type for the following evidence types:
 * [amazonResourceEvidence](security-amazonresourceevidence.md)
 * [analyzedMessageEvidence](security-analyzedmessageevidence.md)
 * [azureResourceEvidence](security-azureresourceevidence.md)